TylerFisher/birdseye/README.md

 ### What is this
 ![Bird's Eye logo](/logo-final2.png "Bird's Eye logo")

+A living, sortable contact sheet that shows the whole story.

 Bird's Eye is a prototype built during [SNDMakes](http://www.snd.org/author/sndmakes/) in Washington, D.C.
 (April 2015).

 ### Who are we?